-Such a collective Commission's reply to all reasoned opinions:
+Christmas/ New Year and Easter breaks as well as any non-working periods in the EU Institutions;

-- would provide national Parliaments with a complete picture of the quality of the Commission's replies; - would encourage the Commission to exercise greater diligence in preparing its replies; - could make it possible to avoid misunderstandings or the Commission being reapproached by a Parliament/Chamber if a more accurate and exhaustive reply to its reservations were found in such a collective reply.
+- Refer in detail in its replies to all issues raised by national Parliaments in their reasoned opinions; - Prepare, in addition to individual replies to the Parliaments/Chambers that have sent reasoned opinions, one reply comprising replies to all reservations raised by national Parliaments/Chambers in their reasoned opinions and circulate them to all Parliaments/Chambers of the Member States.
+Such a collective Commission's reply to all reasoned opinions, sent in the official language of each Parliament, would enable the national Parliaments/Chambers to become acquainted with all replies of the European Commission to reasoned opinions of all national Parliaments/Chambers, which would help: - provide national Parliaments with a complete picture of the quality of the Commission's replies; - encourage the Commission to exercise greater diligence in preparing its replies; - avoid misunderstandings or the Commission being re-approached by a Parliament/Chamber if a more accurate and exhaustive reply to its reservations were found in such a collective reply.